ClementNerma/Rave/docs/books/concepts.md

 #### Arrays

-An array's mutables can be accessed using an _index_, which must be understood between 0 and the array's size, less 1.
+A vector's mutables can be accessed using an _index_, which must be a `usize` value strictly lower than the array's size.
 It goes like this:

 ```sn
 [container] [ [index] ]